Updated on: 14 April 2026

 Emphasize accurate interpretation of medical terminology and verification of diagnoses, treatments, and medication management.
 Note any adverse events, complications, or departures from standard care that could inform liability analysis or damage valuation.

-5. Build a Verified Medical Chronology
+- Build a Verified Medical Chronology

 Compile verified events into a clear chronology that connects treatment sequences with injury progression and patient outcomes.
 Each entry should include specific dates, provider names, diagnostic results, interventions, and direct references to source documents for verification.

 Cross-check all timelines against original files to maintain accuracy and defensibility.
-Many firms now use legal AI tools to automate chronology creation, linking records, dates, and findings within minutes and minimizing manual review time.
+Many firms now use legal AI tools to automate chronology accuracy, linking records, dates, and findings within minutes and minimizing manual review time.

-6. Interpret Findings and Analyze Causation
+- Interpret Findings and Analyze Causation

 Interpret the findings within their legal context, noting any departures from standard care, pre-existing conditions, or evidence connecting treatment to the alleged injury.
 Collaboration with medical experts may be required when clinical interpretation extends beyond the paralegal scope or involves complex medical issues.